 These five steps help you legally establish your coaching business.
 They can protect you and help you appear more professional as you begin attracting more clients.

-To learn more about running a successful (and legal) business from home, check out Home Business School.
+To learn more about running a successful (and legal) business from home, check out the Work-At-Home Resource Library.
 You will find the information and support you need to establish and grow your five- to six-figure business.
 Click below to find out more.
 We’d love to meet you!